mohammad-a-hossain/joyeeta-manager/README.md

 *** error DOM IS NOT CONTAINER ***
 - CHANGED IN INDEX.JS IN SRC after provider <> i used , before root
 - install axios for api call centralized api

+## work flow of  category edit
+* for edit category use library for edit category REACT-CHECKBOX-TREE for frontend view
+* install-  yarn add react-checkbox-tree
+* for icon installed => yarn add react-icons and (use ionicicon)
+* use iconick icon in=> import { IconName } from "react-icons/io5";

+------------------------------------#
+# work process of error handling in add category and sign token for middlewere
+- adding try catch in add category for handling 500 error , wrapping try catch all api
+- in axios errro handling 500 internal server error if jwt expired then catch the error and redirect to login page
+- if existing token get expired then it will redirect to login page use interceptors in axios